William-Rodrigues/William-Rodrigues/README.md

 ### Hi there 👋

-- 🔭 I’m currently looking for job
+- 🔭 I’m currently open to new oportunities
-- 📌 QA Analyst with four year of experience on international projects
+- 📌 QA Analyst with four years of experience on international projects
 - 🌱 I’m currently studying AI and Test automation
 - ⚡ Fun fact: I am Rammus main